-Students must be making measurable academic progress towards completion of an eligible degree to receive financial aid–federal, state, or institutional.
+Students must be making measurable academic progress toward completion of an eligible degree to receive financial aid–federal, state, or institutional.
 Federal regulations require an evaluation of both qualitative and quantitative academic progress, as well as maximum time frame to completion of degree objective not exceeding 150 percent.
 All semesters of enrollment will be included in the measurement of satisfactory academic progress, including semesters in which the student did not receive financial aid.
 Additionally, transfer work on the Shepherd University academic record is also included.

 Satisfactory Academic Progress (SAP) standards are the same for all categories of students, including those students registered with Disability Services.
 Students registered with Disability Services should take advantage of suggested accommodations in order to meet SAP standards.
 Failure to register with Disability Services will not exempt a student from the ramifications of the SAP Policy.